 - Suvarna Enterprise – They opened their workshop’s doors for us to work there at odd hours and use their supplies, tools, and help of their expertise when we needed it the most.
 Find them here Suvarn Enterprises

-- G. H. Raisoni College, Pune – At last our college provided us with some funds, under their R&D Cell Funds.
+- G. H. Raisoni College, Pune – Finally, our college provided us with some funds, under their R&D Cell Funds.

 It all started with our final year project guide who also was our vice-principal of our college too, pushing us to participate in a competition.
 We oblige.